marcschny/perl_finalproject/README.md

 ---

 ### Criteria for significant expectations
-- Criteria 1: show all students (files) with a score less than 50% (score < 50%)
+- Criteria 1: only show students with a score less than 50% (score < 50%)
-- Criteria 2: show all students (files) who answered less than 25% of the entire exam (answered questions < 25%)
+- Criteria 2: only show students who answered less than 25% of the entire exam (answered questions < 25%)
-- Criteria 3: show all students (files) who are more than one standard deviation below the average score
+- Criteria 3: only show students who are more than one standard deviation below the average score

 ---